Matteas-Eden/dice-roller/README.md

 the need to press the button on the site.
 There is no value associated with this parameter, so the usage is simply `matteas.nz/dice-roller?roll`.

+##### Shadows

+To disable the rendering of shadows for rolled dice, add `shadows=0` to the URL.
+Note that this does not affect the shadows on the selection screen, only the shadows present during the rolling of dice.

 ### Demo

 > To be added